omega8cc/boa/docs/AEGIR2BOA.md

   "Site off-line" 503 on the web.
 The import pins each D6 site's DB user to `mysql_native_password` (and refuses, loudly, when the plugin is disabled), but the server-side default must also be native:
-  `authentication_policy = mysql_native_password,,` in my.cnf (8.4; on
+  `authentication_policy = mysql_native_password,,` in my.cnf.
+Current
-  8.0 use `default_authentication_plugin`).
-Current BOA sets this automatically on Percona 8.4 (sql config sync, aegir2boa D-015) — on a
-  target whose BOA predates that change, add the line yourself and restart mysql.
+  BOA writes it automatically on Percona 8.0 and 8.4 (sql config sync, aegir2boa D-015) — on a target whose BOA predates that, add the line yourself and restart mysql.
 Modern-PHP sites and `caching_sha2` users are unaffected — clients negotiate the switch.
 Without it the import FAILS the site honestly at its serve probe instead of adopting a site that cannot serve — though a probe that lands before the FPM agent maps the